Jacooob3/CSC212DSAProject/README.md

   </p>

 <p>
   We also discuss how B-trees work in this project, including the specific requirements for the student records that will be stored.
-We decided to include Student ID, Last Name, First Name, Class 1, 2, 3, 4, 5, 6 in the record because these are common attributes used to identify and differentiate students.
+We decided to include Student ID, Last Name, First Name, Class 1, 2, 3, 4, 5, 6, and email in the record because these are common attributes used to identify and differentiate students.
   </p>

 <p>